Athanaseus/aimfast/doc/intro.rst

     $ aimfast --compare-models model1.lsm.html model2.lsm.html -tol 5

 where -tol is the tolerance to cross-match sources in arcsec.
 Moreover -as flag can be used to compare all source irrespective of shape (otherwise only point-like source with maj<2" are used).
-Access to (sumss, nvss,) online catalogs also provided, to allow comparison of local catalogs to remote catalogs.
+Access to (sumss, nvss,) online catalogs is also provided, to allow comparison of local catalogs to remote catalogs.

 .. code-block:: bash

     $ aimfast --compare-online model1.lsm.html --online-catalog nvss -tol 5

-In the case where fits images are compared, aimfast can pre-install sources finder of choice (pybdsf, aegean) to generate a catalog which are in turn compared:
+In the case where fits images are compared, aimfast can pre-install source finder of choice (pybdsf, aegean,) to generate a catalogs which are in turn compared:

 .. code-block:: bash